-Phyllis Schmitt serves the Fellowship as temporary Business Administrator.
+Phyllis Schmitt serves the Fellowship as Business Administrator.
 She has an Associate Degree in Accounting from Lakeshore Technical College and brings many years of finance, accounting and business administration experience.
 Prior to joining the Fellowship, she held positions in the manufacturing and restaurant industries, and also served as a member of the senior management team of a Green Bay not-for-profit.
 She has a proven record of being very dedicated and professional, and enjoys being a “Jack of All Trades” when it comes to handling the needs of the organizations she serves. firstname.lastname@example.org

 The Rev. Karon Sandberg is a graduate of United Theological Seminary where she received her Masters of Divinity with an emphasis in Pastoral Care and Counseling.
 She served both First Congregational United Church of Christ and Fox Valley Unitarian Universalist Fellowship as an intern.
 She was ordained by our congregation in the fall of 2012.
 She currently serves as a full time Hospice Chaplain for Heartland Hospice and as a Community Minister for our congregation providing additional pastoral care and preaching support.
 She enjoys preaching at least once a month for many of the nearby lay lead UU congregations in NE Wisconsin.
 She has been married to her partner Joel for over 27 years and they have two children, Derek and Claire.